 Goucher Micro-Internships

-These project-based micro-internships offer students an opportunity to gain career-related work experience, demonstrate skills and explore career options, as well as build their professional network.
-Students completing micro-Internships will receive micro-awards of $675 for a 45-hour project and $375 for a 25-hour project, as funding permits.
+These project-based micro-internships offer students an opportunity to gain career-related work experience, demonstrate skills, and explore career options, as well as build their professional network.
+Students completing micro-internships will receive micro-awards of $675 for a 45-hour project and $375 for a 25-hour project, as funding permits.
 The Career Education Office appreciates our generous donors who make this funding possible.

-Goucher Micro-internships are part of the Internship Accelerator, a program to offer every Goucher student transformative learning experiences by providing a structured, scaffolded approach to internships.
-Micro-internships are introductory professional experiences for which first years and and sophomores are especially encouraged to apply.
+Goucher micro-internships are part of the Internship Accelerator, a program to offer every Goucher student transformative learning experiences by providing a structured, scaffolded approach to internships.
+Micro-internships are introductory professional experiences for which first-years and and sophomores are especially encouraged to apply.

 Timeline

-• November 13 @ 12pm: Deadline for students to apply in Handshake to projects of interest.
+• November 2024: Deadline for students to apply in Handshake to projects of interest.

-Alumnae/i Hosts
+Goucher Alumnae/i and Community Hosts

-A sample of previous Goucher Micro-Internships projects:
+A sample of previous Goucher Micro-Internship Program projects:

-• Research to find institutional and individual funding sources for an arts non-profit
+• Research to find institutional and individual funding sources for an arts nonprofit

 • Develop strategy to grow social media following of a small business